buttheadbob/MDK-SE/The-Grid-Terminal-System.md

 * `SearchBlocksOfName`
     Searches through all the blocks, returning those whose name _contains_ the entered name.
 Meaning, a block named "Mynoch" would be returned if you search for "no".
 Also provides the ability to use a collect predicate, just like `GetBlocksOfType`.
 Unfortunately, this method can _only_ accept a target list of the base `IMyTerminalBlock` type.

+    > Note: This method is rather inefficiently implemented.
+You can do everything this method can do, in a better way, simply using the filter of GetBlocksOfType.

     ```csharp
     List<IMyTerminalBlock> lights = new List<IMyTerminalBlock>();
     void Main()